Olympic Records – 580 Wickenden Street, Providence Rhode Island 02903 – Open – updated January 22, 2026.

 At a destination wedding to Providence (the happy couple went to Brown), I found the top record store Providence had to offer sitting just around the corner.
-Opened six years ago by Kevin Morosini, pictured below, the store is a nice size, and has many records in many genres to offer.
+Opened in 2011 by Kevin Morosini, pictured below, the store is a nice size, and has many records – mostly used – in many genres to offer.
+Prices were reasonable.
 You can listen before you buy, in case you have any doubts, or forgot what the record sounded like.
 And he has any number of 45 boxes (like the one he is holding that I bought below) as well.
 Recommended on your next trip to Providence.

 Wanna go?
 You can find Olympic Records on our Record Stores Map